RealSyferX/Larapi---A-Laragon-Patcher/README.md

 ### 🧪 Example Patch Log
 Patching Laragon...
-No Ads Patch Success
+No Ads Cutie Success
-No Ads 2 Patch Success
+No Ads 2 Cutie Success
-No Ads 3 Patch Success
+No Ads 3 Cutie Success
-No Ads 4 Patch Success
+No Ads 4 Cutie Success
-Invalid Key Patch Success
+Invalid Passport Cutie Success
 Your License data is not valid Patch Success